 1.04 Procedure for Change of Status in the Association.

-Members seeking to upgrade their status from Associate to Senior or from Apprentice to Associate shall provide a notarized affidavit of documented hours and a statement of verification to the V.P. of Membership for review.
-The V.P. of Membership shall review the application, consult with the member if necessary and present the application to the Board for approval.
+Members seeking to upgrade their status from Associate to Senior or from Apprentice to Associate shall provide a notarized affidavit of documented hours and a statement of verification to the Vice PResident of Membership for review.
+The Vice President of Membership shall review the application, consult with the member if necessary and present the application to the Board for approval.
 The member will be contacted by the Vice President of Membership to inform them of the approval or denial of upgrade.
 If the upgrade is denied, the member shall be informed in writing and/or via email that the application was denied.
 The member may then re-submit a new affidavit to provide clarification if needed.

 1.06 Continuous Membership.